speechbrain/benchmarks/benchmarks/CL_MASR/README.md

 }
 ```

-If you use SpeechBrain, please cite:
+If you use SpeechBrain, please cite the [reference paper](https://arxiv.org/abs/2310.16931):

 ```bibtex
 @article{ravanelli2024open,